Expert Consulting for Arbortext's Epic Editor

 You can code suppress sup="1" and output rotated #CONTENT -- even from a table cell:

 The rotated text is displayed in Preview.
-In the Edit window, the test is displayed, but it is not rotated.
+In the Edit window, the text is displayed, but it is not rotated.

-the exclamation point (!) as the delimiter.
-Unlike authored tables, FOSI-generated tables are always
+using the exclamation point (!) as the delimiter.
+Unlike authored tables, FOSI-generated tables

 available in flowing text but not in tables.